Find high quality parts at an affordable price HERE!

 Solution:

-Run a diagnostic check so you can correctly identify which oxygen sensor is faulty.
-Once you have identified the faulty one, you will need to fit a replacement oxygen sensor to fix the problem.
-We can help you find a cheap replacement oxygen sensor.
+Run a diagnostic check so you can accurately identify which oxygen sensor is faulty.
+Once you've identified the faulty sensor, you'll need to fit a replacement to resolve the issue.
+We can assist you in finding an affordable replacement oxygen sensor.

 Difficulty level